You can search text in the Terminal output:

 Make the search case sensitive: this restricts results to only those that match the case of your search keyword.

 Terminal will look for the entire keyword and will ignore results that partially match your search keyword.
-For example, if you have searched for "gnome", Terminal will show only results that match this keyword exactly and omit results such as "gnome-terminal".
+For example, if you have searched for “cat”, Terminal will show only results that match this keyword exactly and omit results such as “bobcat”.

 You can use regular expression patterns, also known as regex patterns, in your search keywords.
 Terminal will display the results that match these search terms.

-Terminal searches from your current location in the scrollback to the end of available terminal output and then restarts the search from the top.
+Terminal searches from your current location in the scrollback to the end of available terminal output and then restarts the search.

 If you expect to work with a lot of Terminal output, increase the to a higher limit to allow Terminal to search further back.